Blackest Night: Central storyline

 Upon seeing Aquaman alive, Mera's love causes her ring to depart and shatter, sending her into cardiac arrest.
 Star Sapphire and Saint Walker join their powers together to restore her, and Aquaman and Mera share a joyful reunion.
 Hawkgirl recalls her past lives, removes her helmet to reveal that she is again Shiera Hall and embraces Hawkman.
 Superman expresses his happiness that J'onn has returned.
 Firestorm forcibly separates into Ronald Raymond and Jason, the latter is angry that Ronald has killed his girlfriend.
-As Mera comforts Jason, Ronald is confused and asks Atom what is happening and where Professor Stein is.
+As Mera comforts Jason, Ronald is confused and asks Atom what is happening and where Martin Stein is.
 Guy lets Lord, who is controlling his mind, escape.
 Jade kisses Kyle, unaware he is in love with fellow Green Lantern Soranik Natu.
 Osiris is confused and says he wants to go home.
 Superboy and Kid Flash, who only knows him by name, try to figure out who he is.
-After Professor Zoom flees, Flash knocks out Captain Boomerang, while saying bloody hell to him.
+After Professor Zoom flees into the past, Flash knocks out Captain Boomerang, while saying bloody hell to him.
 Barry notes that Ralph and Sue Dibny have not been revived.
 Deadman, the only one of the resurrected still wearing a White Ring, is stunned to realize he is alive and something is wrong.
 Larfleeze returns an unconscious Lex Luthor stripped of his ring, who briefly realizes that he has given something away, and demands that Sayd honors her debt to him.

 Ganthet protests but Sayd tells him all is well and believes she can somehow help Larfleeze.
 Sayd says the future of the Lantern Corps must be discussed.
 Saint Walker notices that the Indigo Tribe and Black Hand are missing.
 On the Indigo home world, Black Hand is now a member and prisoner of the Indigo Tribe, and is chained to an indigo power staff.
 Hal and Barry realize that because Black Lantern Batman was a fake, Bruce Wayne is still alive somewhere.
 Barry wonders what became of the Entity; Hal says it is still out there, urging them all to move past the events of the Blackest Night.
 Elsewhere, on a distant road, a White Power Battery is found in a crater.

 Follow-up

-Following the end of Blackest Night, DC launched Brightest Day, a 25-issue bi-weekly comic book written by Geoff Johns and Peter Tomasi.
+Following the end of "Blackest Night", DC launched Brightest Day, a 25-issue bi-weekly comic book written by Geoff Johns and Peter Tomasi.
 Also, Action Comics features a story arc in which Lex Luthor starts a universal quest to locate the power sources of the Black Lantern Corps after being infused with the Orange Light of Avarice.